-Example of a home with a side-entry garage that appears livable from street view.
+Example of a home with a side-entry garage which appears livable from street view.

 - g.
-Incorporate driveway pavers into one or more homes in each model home complex and provide as an option with each elevation. - h.
+Provide driveway pavers as an option with each elevation. - h.
 Massing shall accentuate entries and minimize garage dominance. - i.
-For lots equal to or greater than 55 feet, front-facing garage doors shall not exceed 40 percent of the width of the front elevation.
+For lots equal to or greater than 55 feet, front-facing garage doors (not including side returns) shall not exceed 40 percent of the width of the front elevation.
 Incorporate this guideline as a standard on at least two (2) floor plans.